keelimeguy/Darnel-Engine/README.md

 # Darnel Engine

 The beginnings of the Darnel Engine.
 Not sure what it will do as of yet, but it will probably be related to 3D/2D graphics, sound, games, and the like.

+Largely follows The Cherno's [Game Engine](https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) series on youtube.

 ## Command line